rakhimov/scram/doc/scram_description.rst

 #.
 Inhibit :
     This gate is a special case of the AND gate.
-    Output fault occurs if the single input fault occurs in the presense of an enabling condition (the enabling condition is represented by a Conditioning Event drawn to the right of the gate.).
+    Output fault occurs if the single input fault occurs in the presence of an enabling condition (the enabling condition is represented by a Conditioning Event drawn to the right of the gate.).
 This gate restricts input events to only two events.